Who Gets the House? Real Estate Matters in a Divorce

 Divorce presents a wide range of financial issues to discuss.
 Division of property can be complicated, including determining what to do with one of the common assets from a marriage -- the family home.

-If you and your spouse own a home during the marriage, and you and your spouse did not sign a prenuptial agreement or receive the home as an inheritance or gift, there are several ways to handle the division of the marital residence in a divorce.
+If you and your spouse own a home during the marriage, and you did not sign a prenuptial agreement or receive the home as an inheritance or gift, there are several ways to handle the division of the marital residence in a divorce.
 Below are common questions we get in family law as it relates to home ownership in divorce.

 What do I need to do to keep the house?